Barbara Darrow: Career

 Darrow's work as a model led to her receiving offers of film contracts.
 On August 31, 1950, a judge approved her seven-year contract with RKO Studios.
 She made mostly B-movies in the 1950s, including The Monster That Challenged The World and Queen of Outer Space.
 She replaced Marla English opposite Spencer Tracy in The Mountain, after English had an adverse reaction to a smallpox vaccine.
 By 1955, she was one of only three actors under contract to RKO.

 On television, Darrow portrayed Nurse Forester in the NBC medical drama Doctors' Hospital.
 She also made several appearances in one or two episodes of popular television shows in the 1950s.
 Some of these include The George Burns and Gracie Allen Show, Bachelor Father, The Bob Cummings Show, M Squad, and Peter Gunn.

 Personal life

 On September 28, 1956, Darrow married Thomas David Tannenbaum, son of David Tannenbaum (mayor of Beverly Hills for two terms in 1952 and 1956), and remained married until his death on December 1, 2001.
 A talent agent at MGM, he became the founding president of Viacom.
 They had three children.

 Her youngest daughter Audrey married Bobby Darin and Sandra Dee's only child, Dodd Darin.
 Her son Eric Tannenbaum became president of Columbia TriStar Television at age 33; he later executive produced Two and a Half Men.

 Darrow's uncle is John Darrow, a silent-film star turned successful agent, from whom she borrowed her stage name.
 Her older sister Madelyn Darrow became a model, and married tennis player Pancho Gonzales.

+She died on August 26 2018 of a heart attack at aged 86.